Aedif/multi-token-edit/README.md

 FoundryVTT module to enhance selection, editing, and re-usability of placeables.

 ## Features

 - Editing of multiple placeables at the same time
 - Saving of placeables as re-usable presets
 - Attaching/Linking of placeables to one another
-- Enables selection tool within AmbientLight, AmbientSound, MeasuredTemplate, Note and Region layers.
-- Enables dragging and rotation of Regions
+- Enables mouse wheel rotation of Regions
 - Field randomization
 - Simple macro generation
 - and more!